 For many opioid and heroin addicts, the withdrawal symptoms and cravings are more than they can tolerate.
 Methadone, Buprenorphine, and Vivitrol are common medications administered to the opioid or heroin addicted patient.

 Used for decades to treat heroin and opioid addiction.
 Methadone is an opioid that can reduce or eliminate cravings and withdrawal symptoms without creating the “high” feelings.
 It can be habit forming and should only be taken as prescribed as issued by a licensed physician.
 When taken as prescribed, it is safe and effective.
 Average time a patient is on medication, 3-5 years.

 Regardless of your view of abstinence vs. medication assistance, there are pros and cons to each.
-Many recovering addicts want to abstain from using medications in rehab and choose the abstinence based treatment.
-However for others, withdrawal symptoms can be unbearable and many addicts have been dependent on the opioid so long, it is virtually impossible for them to even think about going “cold turkey”.
+Many recovering addicts want to abstain from using medications in rehab and choose the abstinence based treatment program.
+However for others, substance abuse withdrawal symptoms can be unbearable and many addicts have been dealing with opioid dependence for so long, it is virtually impossible for them to even think about going “cold turkey”.
 They need the help that Medication Assistance Treatment gives them to get through detox and starting the road to recovery.
 Consider the addict’s age, resolve, health, length of addiction, finances, outside influences when choosing a course of action to fight addiction.

-At New Day Recovery, we specialize in the treatment of opioid addiction, pain medication abuse and heroin addiction.
-We pride ourselves in creating individual protocols based upon your needs to provide you an opportunity for a life long recovery.
+At New Day Recovery, we specialize in opioid addiction treatment, painkiller abuse and heroin addiction.
+We pride ourselves in creating individual protocols based upon a “whole-patient” treatment approach to provide you an opportunity for a life long recovery.